How much does RV insurance cost?

 What impacts the cost of RV insurance?

-Pricing for RV insurance policies range remarkably due to the scope of RV types and classes, along with the typical components that influence your cost for motor vehicle insurance.
+The cost of RV insurance policies varies greatly due to the scope of RV types and classes, along with the typical components that influence your cost for motor vehicle insurance.
 Here are some notable factors affecting RV insurance rates:

 Type, age, and condition

 Motorhomes are generally more expensive to insure than travel trailers.
-Unlike travel trailers that are "pulled" by another vehicle, motorhomes are driven and therefor require liability coverage.
-Additionally, state-of-the art motorhomes will usually cost more to replace than most trailers, pop-up campers, truck campers, and fifth wheels.
+Unlike travel trailers that are "pulled" by another vehicle, motorhomes are driven and therefor require RV liability coverage.
+Additionally, state-of-the art motorhomes will usually cost more to replace than most trailers, pop-up campers, truck campers, and fifth wheel trailers.

 If you use your RV recreationally, you may need to tell your insurer approximately how many days you use your motorhome or travel trailer per year.
 With some insurers, the more you use your RV, the higher your policy's premium.